-• First, isolate at NIC entry and exit.
+- 1. To isolate the possible packet corruption in the processing pipeline, carefully staged capture packets are to be implemented. - First, isolate at NIC entry and exit.
 Use pdump in primary to allow secondary to access port-queue pair.
-The packets get copied over in RX|TX callback by the secondary process using ring buffers.
+The packets get copied over in RXITX callback by the secondary process using ring buffers.